NatkaBond/Citi-Bike-Analytics/README.md

 # Objective
 The goal of this project is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard.
-The timespan that is used for this data is the year 2017.
+The timespan that is used for this data is winter 2022-2023.

 # Rescources